p-org/peasy-ide-vscode/Docs/docs/visualizingStateMachines.md

 </style>

 <div align="center">
-  <h2>Peasy State Machine Visualizations</h2>
+  <h2>Peasy State Machine Visualizer</h2>
 </div>

-Many P users wanted a method of creating visualizations of P state machines and their transitions, states, and events.
-These visualizations help supplement design documents, visualize P code, and help to better understand the way P state machines worked.
+Many P users wanted a visualizer of P state machines.
+These visualizations help supplement design documents, visualize P code, and help to better understand the P state machines.
 With the help of the open-source tool [Stately](https://stately.ai/viz), that dream is now realized.

 !!! info "Acknowledgement"
 	The Stately tool's state machine visualization capability has been leveraged to visualize the logic of a given P state machine.
 To understand more about XState  go through their [official documentation](https://stately.ai/docs/xstate) and [Github repository](https://github.com/statelyai/xstate).

-In order to create visualizations of P state machines, follow these steps or scroll down to watch a demo:
+In order to visualize P state machines, follow these steps or scroll down to watch a demo:

 1. Press ++f7++ to run the command `p compile --mode stately` in the terminal.
 Your visualization code is generated!
 A message in red should be sent through the terminal.
 <div class="screenshots" markdown="1">